Authentication

 Overview

-Intertool uses GitHub OAuth for authentication.
-The API accepts bearer tokens issued during the OAuth flow.
+Intertool uses OAuth for authentication.
+GitHub is the default provider, and Google Workspace can be enabled by an admin.
+The API accepts bearer tokens issued during the OAuth flow or personal API tokens created in Settings.

 CLI authentication